phughk/www.surrealdb.com/app/blog/2023-12-12-release-v1-1-0-beta.md

 RETURN u"8c54161f-d4fe-4a74-9409-ed1e137040c1";
 ```

 We're excited to see what users will build with the new functionality and performance improvements introduced in this release.
-For questions, find us on [GitHub](https://github.com/surrealdb) and [Discord](https://discord.gg/surrealdb) here.
+For questions, find us on [GitHub](https://github.com/surrealdb) and [Discord](https://discord.gg/surrealdb).